All grades will be delivered via Canvas. Grade components include:

 |The assignment constantly fails to meet expectations.
 It is incomplete or in some other way consistently fails to demonstrate a firm grasp of the assigned material.||Below C-|

 If you use text, figures, and data in reports that was created by others you must identify the source and clearly differentiate your work from the material that you are referencing.
 If you fail to do so you are plagiarizing.
-There are many different acceptable formats that you can use to cite the work of others (see some of the resources below).
-The formats are not as important as the intent.
+There are many different acceptable formats that you can use to cite the work of others.
+The format is not as important as the intent.
 You must clearly show the reader what is your work and what is a reference to someone else’s work.

-Plagiarism and cheating are serious offenses, and behavior like this will not be tolerated in this class.
+Academic dishonesty will not be tolerated in this class.
 In cases of cheating, both parties will be held equally responsible, i.e. both the student who shares the work and the student who copies the work.
-Penalties for such actions are given at my discretion, and can range from a failing grade for the individual assignment, to a failing grade for the entire course, to expulsion from the program.
+Penalties for such actions are given at my discretion, and can range from a failing grade for the individual assignment, to a failing grade for the entire course.

 Student and Faculty Academic Rights and Responsibilities